 How Can You Get Tested?

 RT3 testing isn’t a common test, but usually if you ask for it most doctors will order it for you.
-If your practitioner declines your request, you can order it yourself from True Health Labs, or give our office, Biodynamic Wellness, a call and we will be happy to set up the lab order for you.
+If your practitioner declines your request, you can order it yourself from True Health Labs.

 What Is a Normal RT3 Level?

-In general, it’s good to see RT3 in the lower end of the lab range.
+In general, it’s good to see RT3 below 15.
 The normal ratio of total T3 to RT3 should be 10-12:1.
 If you are below this ratio, this indicates a form of hypothyroidism, even when TSH is low.
 If you are above this ratio, you may need less T3 and/or more T4 in the body.

 Here Are Some Conditions That Can Cause Elevated RT3: